 Whether you’re setting up a website for the first time, or have been around the block before, it’s easy to forget about those all-important ranking factors.
 Wix SEO ensures that you will always be reminded of what needs to be optimised on your website and where.

-If you’re new to Wix, here’s the SEO tasks you should consider to ensure your website has the very best chance of getting ranked above your competitors:
+If you’re new to Wix, here’s the SEO tasks you should consider to ensure your website has the very best chance of getting ranked above as well as outperforming competitors:

 1. Title-tags and headings